hwang2006/KISTI-DL-tutorial-using-horovod/README.md

 # Distributed deep learning using Horovod on Neuron

 This repo is intended to guide users to run his/her distributed deep learning codes on multiple GPU nodes using [Horovod](https://github.com/horovod/horovod) on Neuron.
 Neuron is a KISTI GPU cluster system consisting of 65 nodes with 260 GPUs (120 of NVIDIA A100 GPUs and 140 of NVIDIA V100 GPUs).
-[Slurm](https://slurm.schedmd.com/) is adopted for cluster/resource management and job scheduling
+[Slurm](https://slurm.schedmd.com/) is adopted for cluster/resource management and job scheduling.

 <p align="center"><img src="https://user-images.githubusercontent.com/84169368/205237254-b916eccc-e4b7-46a8-b7ba-c156e7609314.png"/></p>